Gattaca (1997)

 to keep the Space Ships essentially invisible, while evocative water symbols abound,

-sometimes even when the water in unseen; examples of this are crippled Jerome
+sometimes even when the water in unseen; examples of this are crippled swimmer Jerome

 and a conversation between Vincent, pretending to be Jerome, with Irene (Ulma